Dry Bones song: Ezekiel cried, ‘Dem dry bones!’

-Finishing out my orthopedic meditation today is a news story that the Croatian Times titles “Boneo And Juliet.”
+Finishing out my orthopedic meditation today is a news story that the The Sun titles “Boneo And Juliet.”

-It concerns a pair of skeletons unearthed in Modena, Italy by workers renovating a palace.
-The couple, buried together in a joint tomb some 1,500 years ago, have been holding hands ever since (see the photo and click it for an enlargement).
+It concerns a pair of skeletons unearthed at a monastery in Cluj, Romania.
+The couple, buried together in a joint tomb maybe 500 years ago, have been holding hands ever since.
+A version of the story at Archaeology Magazine includes a photo.